techToy-Studio/symphoni-composer/docs/map/3-arc.md

 # Arc

-## Arc Time Window
+## Arc Preview Time Window

-The Arc Time Window refers to the amount of time the arc stays in view within the preview space.
-This time window is determined by the **Preview Time** dictated in the Setup tab.
-The longer the **Preview Time**, the slower the note.. and the shorter the **Preview Time**, the faster the note flies towards the ring.
+The Arc Preview Time Window refers to the amount of time the arc stays in view within the preview space before it overlaps with the ring.
+The Arc Preview Time Window is exactly equivalent to the **Note Preview Time** dictated in the Setup tab, in seconds.
+The longer the **Note Preview Time**, the slower the note.. and the shorter the **Note Preview Time**, the faster the note flies towards the ring.

-The time window the player gets to swing at the arc is also dictated by **Preview Time**, so the shorter the **Preview Time** is, the harder it gets for the player to score.
+The time window the player gets to swing at the arc is also dictated by **Note Preview Time**, so the shorter the **Note Preview Time** is, the harder it becomes for the player to score.

 ## Properties